 Themes with Skins

 A theme can include one or more skins.
-If you’re new to that term, a skin is a group of elements that are designed to compliment each other.
-You quickly change the appearance of your site, simply by choosing a different skin.
+A skin is a group of elements that are designed to compliment each other.
+You can quickly change the appearance of your site, simply by choosing a different skin.
 To select a skin, you select it from the Skin dropdown list at the top of the Theme Customizer.
 When you select a skin two things happen:

 The site preview updates to reflect the attributes of that skin.
 The variables are reset to their defaults for each new skin selected.